rawilk/laravel-breadcrumbs/docs/upgrade.md

 ### Tailwind Template

 v4 of laravel-breadcrumbs changed the default markup of the Tailwind breadcrumbs template.
-If you rely on the default markup and it does not suit your needs anymore, you may override it by publishing the tailwind blade partial.
+If you rely on the default markup, and it does not suit your needs anymore, you may override it by publishing the tailwind blade partial.
 The following command can be run to publish the views:

 ```bash
 php artisan vendor:publish --provider="Rawilk\Breadcrumbs\BreadcrumbsServiceProvider" --tag="views"